TurningBear Mason, a contemporary Tucson artist, has his Fine Art studio in NW Tucson, AZ.

 “For since the creation of the world, God’s invisible attributes, His eternal power and diving nature have been clearly seen, being understood from what has been made so that men are without excuse.”
 Romans 1:20

 During my carrier I have painted freelance and commissions for individuals, Dude Ranches, Resorts, National Parks and Golf Courses.
 Commissioned works are only one example of God’s grace.
-Many years have passed since I opened the art kit for the first time 54 years ago.
+Many years have passed since I opened the art kit for the first time when I was nine.
 I’ve studied on my own, from fellow artists and books of the masters.
 As a student of a variety of subjects, God has led me down a path in teaching others.
 I’ve enjoyed sharing my knowledge and experience to other art students so they can learn in a short period of time what it has taken me a lifetime to learn.
-It’s been my way of ensuring the “seed” God planted long ago bares “fruit”.
+It’s been my way of ensuring the seed God planted long ago bares fruit.

 It is only by the grace of God my seed of creativity grew.
 I pray my art work and my teaching will be living testimonies of good stewardship of the gifts given to me by my Lord Jesus Christ.